SESARLab/mfh-dl-performace-testing/thesis.md

 | Apache Druid                          | 51 segments   | 9.9 GB         | 29.8 GB               | 01:17:15       |
 <sub>Table 1: Ingestion numbers</sub>

-Table 1 reports the number of partitions, the data size on HDFS and the total disk space used for data replication, the computed ingestion time for each database.
+Table 1 reports the number of partitions, the data size on HDFS, the total disk space used for data replication, and the computed ingestion time for each platform.
 It's worth observing that Apache Druid consume significantly less disk space on HDFS since it automatically compresses segment data with LZ4 and Roaring algorithms.
 Apache Druid was 55,8% faster than Apache Hive to import 50 million rows.

-### 2.4 Queries
+### 4.4 Queries

 To benchmark Apache Hive and Apache Druid, I used the most common queries executed by MIND Foods Hub front-end;
 In this way, the benchmark is as close as possible to the actual scenario use cases.